aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/2026-01-06-authzed-integration-guide.md

 <img src="/assets/img/authzed-schema-diagram.png" alt="SpiceDB schema definition diagram" style="width:60%;display:block;margin:1.5rem auto;">

+{: .mx-auto.d-block :}
-*The schema above defines user and document types with viewer, editor, and admin roles and their associated permissions.*
+*The schema above defines user and document types with viewer, editor, and admin roles and their associated permissions.*{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 In the example above, we define the `user` and `document` concepts.
 The user can be a `viewer`, an `editor`, or an `admin`.
 The definition gives the `remove` permission to the `admin` role only.
 To `edit` a file the user must be either an `editor` or `admin`.
 The permission to `view` a document is set for the viewer, editor, and admin roles.